chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 ### Exercise 2C: Set Up A File Share Repository

 > Not recommended for most organizational use cases.
-Please look to set up Artifactory, Nexus, or ProGet as they are much more robust (and two do can be used without cost).
+Please look to set up Artifactory, Cloudsmith, Nexus, or ProGet as they are much more robust (and two do can be used without cost).
 Please see notes below on file share limitations.

 Setting up a file share repository is typically quite simple.
 You put your nupkgs into a flat folder structure (no subfolders currently) and then can access them wherever you can reach the file share.
 However there are a couple of things to keep in mind and be careful with when it comes to file shares as repositories.
 File shares can be UNC, DFS, SMB, etc, as long as it supports Windows ACL permissions.